 Enrolling an academically qualified, diverse student body is essential to the University's mission.
 The academic and social environment of the campus is greatly enhanced, and our educational environment prepares students to contribute to and thrive in a global society.

-A very strong curriculum during high school will enhance students’ success in college, because college courses build on the skills and knowledge taught in high school.
-The senior year is especially important, and we expect students to continue with math and science for all four years of high school.
+A very strong curriculum during high school will enhance your success in college, because college courses build on the skills and knowledge you acquire in high school.
+Your senior year is especially important.
+We expect students to continue with academic coursework, including math and science, for all four years of high school.
+In addition, we expect that students maintain their strong academic performance through graduation.
+Please note that admission is competitive, so successful applicants typically exceed these requirements listed below.

 Applicants are expected to complete the minimum course requirements listed below.
 Admission is competitive and successful applicants typically exceed these requirements.